 Out of Time Witness Statement

-If you have received a visit from a bailiff/enforcement agent in relation to a Penalty Charge Notice, Congestion charge or a Dart Charge that you knew nothing about then it is usually the case, that all notices from the council, Transport for London or Highways England had been sent to a previous address.
-This is a very common situation indeed and fortunately, Parliament has introduced safeguards to protect individuals in such cases.
+If you have received a letter or a visit from a bailiff/enforcement agent in relation to a Penalty Charge Notice, Congestion charge or a Dart Charge that you knew nothing about, then it is usually the case, that all notices from the council, Transport for London or Highways England had been sent to a previous address.
+This is a very common situation indeed.
+Fortunately, Parliament has introduced safeguards to protect individuals in such cases.
 All bailiff enforcement can be halted by completing an Out of Time Witness Statement (TE7 and TE9) or an Out of Time Statutory Declaration (PE2 and PE3) and sending it to the Traffic Enforcement Centre (TEC).

 Grounds for completing an Out of Time witness statement (TE7 and TE9)

-The statutory regulations only allow for an Out of Time Witness Statement/Statutory Declaration (or late appeal) to be filed on one of the following four specific grounds.
+The statutory regulations only allow for an Out of Time Witness Statement/Statutory Declaration (or late appeal) to be submitted on one of the following four specific grounds.
 These are that:

 - You did not receive a Notice to Owner/parking ticket.

 - That you appealed the PCN to the local authority within 28 days of service of the Notice to Owner but that you had not received a Notice of Rejection.